-- In Georgia the provisions of this article are applied with respect to decisions on weather to permit entrepreneurs' activities.
-An environmental permit is issued regarding the public administrative procedure.
+- In Georgia the provisions of this article are applied with respect to environmantal impact permits.
 This procedure envisages the wider rights for public than it is considered in the Convention, i.e. not only NGOs but everyone has a right to take part in the procedure and also to claim for procedural and essential legality.
 The obligatory components of the procedure are as follows: submission of the documents for public examination and announcement of this, receiving comments, carring out the public hearing, publishing a decision.
 The administrative decision made under the breach of procedure is considered to be canceled.
 Evryone is entitled to clime against such decision and to take the cancelation to the court.
-The established procedure for issueing permits meet almost all requirements of the article 6: - (a) There is a list of activities in Georgia, wich have any effect on the environment (by the lvel and importance of impact on the environment, the activities are devided in 4 categories, from the serious and irreversible impact activities - the I category, to the insignificant activities - the IV category).
-This list of activities is wider then it's provided in the Annex of the Convention.
-The environmental permit is required for implementation of all these activities.
-The procedures indicated in the article 6 are comprised in the environmental permit issuing process - (b) The Law of Georgia on Environmental Protection and the Law of Georgia on Environmental Permit fully ensure the public participation during the decisionmaking in issuing environmental permits on activities.
-The Georgian Legislation sets up the time-limits and ways for dssimination of information and its minimum volume.
-In particular, the announcement regarding the receiving of application on the environmental permit should be published in the official edition of the relevant administrative body or in the press, which is issued (at least) weekly and covers the whole territory under the relevant administrative body, or if it's impossible, the information should be fixed on the public place (Administrative Code of Georgia, articles 56, 57).
-This announcement should include the following information: type and location of the proposed activity, name and address of the investor, goals and category of the activity, approximate schedules for the activity, the address where the public can acquate with the documents related to the activity (the Law of Georgia on Environmental Permit, article 5), decision- making administrative body, time-limits for submition the comments and maiking final decision (General Administrative Code of Georgia, article 116).
-Information about the time and venue of public hearing should be announced in the same way and at least 7 working days before it starts (General Administratice Code of Georgia, article 110) - (c) Submition of public comments starts from the day when the announcement is published and lenghts not less than 20 working days (45 days for the activities of the I category).
-This period should be enough for the public to make preparation and participate in consideration - (d) The information on the application received of the environmental permit sould be published within 10 working days from the registration of the application (the Law of Georgia on Environmental Permit, article 7) - (e) Investor should carry out a study of environmental impact assessment (EIA) and provide the document of EIA before applying for a permit (for the activity of the I category).
-The investor at this stage has a right to make consultations with the public.
-The results of such consultations should be attached to the application for a permit.
-Usually, big investors use this opportunity
+The established procedure for issueing permits meet almost all requirements of the article 6: - (a) The Governmental Decree #154 of September 1, 2005 defines list of activities subject to environmental impact assessment.
+All these activities are subject to environmental impact assessment that covers all procedures of the article 6. - (b) The Governmental Decree #154 of September 1, 2005 fully ensures the public participation during the decision- making on issuing environmental permits on activity.
+The Georgian legislation obligates investor to conduct public hearing of EIA prior to application to the relevant Administrative Agency for the permit.
+The investor is to publicize the planned activity through both central and local (the newspaper of that particular region where the activity is planned to be implemented) newspapers.
+This announcement should include the following information: type and location of the proposed activity, name and address of the investor, goals and category of the activity, approximate schedules for the activity, the address where the public can acquire with the documents related to the activity Time frame for submission of public comments as well as date and time of the public hearing should also be included in the announcement. - (c) Submition of public comments starts from the day when the announcement is published and lenghts 45 days. - (d) The information on the activity is published in both the central and local (in the newspaper of that particular region where the activity is planned to be implemented) newspapers and publication of the announcement is to be ensured by the investor.